gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 ```

+> Where there is a problem, there is a solution...

+Well, I said it.

-Herb gives us some hints to solve the ABA problem
+There are some (common and may more) hints to solve the ABA problem:

 > We need to solve the ABA issue: Two nodes with the same address, but different
 > identities (existing at different times).